A Dashing Fellow at the New Diorama Theatre

 This production provides all-round entertainment: Belka Productions do an honest job of paying homage and doing justice to the man who inspired the creation of A Dashing Fellow.
 Definitely one for the Nabokov fans.

-A Dashing Fellow is at the New Diorama Theatre until 17th May 2014, for further information or to book visit here.
+A Dashing Fellow is at the New Diorama Theatre until 17th May 2014.
+For further information or to book visit the theatre’s website here.